Slevinski/slevinski.github.io/series/formal-signwriting/entries/the-shape-of-a-sign/handout.md

 - what a signbox is
 - why symbols belong to technical classes
-- how coordinates make spatial writing processable
+- how coordinates make spatial writing usable in software
 - why normalization matters

 ## Minimal vocabulary